 By the 1980s their house was at bursting point and so the City of Salford Council agreed to house the magnificent library in an Victorian building called Jubilee House on Salford Crescent.
 The collection has been there ever since.

-The collection of Edmund and Ruth's private papers has now been sorted and catalogued, and is available to the public.
-This project comes as a continuation of the Library's major cataloguing programme in an effort to make its resources more visible and accessible to researchers and the wider public alike.
+The collection of Edmund and Ruth's private papers has been sorted and catalogued, and is available to the public.
+This project came as a continuation of the Library's major cataloguing programme in an effort to make its resources more visible and accessible to researchers and the wider public alike.

 The work was conducted between December 2010 and May 2011 by Kevin Morgan, Professor of Politics and Contemporary History at the University of Manchester and a Trustee of the Working Class Movement Library and Constantin Davidescu, who received his doctorate in Politics from the same University.
 The project benefitted from the generous support of the Barry Amiel and Norman Melburn Trust and the friendly and collegial help of the librarians, members of staff and volunteers at the WCML.